kerimamansaryyev/dart_pusher_channels/README.md

 [#6](https://github.com/mcfugger/dart_pusher_channels/pull/6),
 [#8](https://github.com/mcfugger/dart_pusher_channels/pull/8)

+# Migration from 0.2.X to 0.3.X
+`PusherChannelOptions` was deprecated and renamed to `PusherChannelsOptions` for conveniency.

 # Description

 ***Note: This package needs to be tested and accepting issues.
 It was tested on a few projects for production.***